 Make sure the interface you choose can record at 24 bits and 48 kHz minimum.
 There are options that exist at 16 bits and 24 kHz that are more for hobbyists.
 You want to roll with the industry standard.
 If you really want to make sure you're getting the most quality possible, get converters that can handle 96 kHz or even higher, although 48 kHz definitely gets the job done and is how most CD's and MP3's are released.

 You have two options:

-You'll see both types below.
+You'll see both form factor types below.
 Some desktop types have adaptable ears that can allow them to be mounted while some rackmount types have removable ears and pegs you can screw on the bottom to not damage your desk.
 Otherwise there are also rack shelves you can use to place a desktop version inside of a rack.

 At this point, we've covered all you need to know to make a well-informed purchase.
 The challenge becomes filtering your way through the million options out there.
 What we've done below is create sections based on typical budget ranges.

 Note: Each image and text link leads to Amazon.com where you can read additional user reviews, find specific technical detail listings, and make your purchase.

 If you're a hobbyist or new to recording and want to get accustomed to using this type of equipment, you can go for the cheap range.
 If you're serious about your art, job, or production quality of whatever you're working on, I suggest you go above the lowest-end of the spectrum.
 They truly use the cheapest components possible to achieve one goal: get your sound in the computer at the lowest price with no concern for audio quality.
 That means crappy preamps and crappy converters.
 Beyond the bottom range you'll be doing fine (and better as you go up).
 But don't pay more just to get extra inputs you don't need.